 Stock Level Accuracy

 Your stock levels should always be up to date, even if you’ve only used them for orders.
-Scenarios like returns and damages can have a big effect on the accuracy of your stocks numbers so it is important not just keep an eye on what's going out but also make sure everything comes back from where ever they wander off too!
+Scenarios like returns and damages can have a big effect on the accuracy of your stock numbers, so it is important not just to keep an eye on what's going out but also to make sure everything comes back from wherever they wander off!

 Make sure that every change is reflected in your inventory as quickly as possible.
-With the capabilities and knowledge we have today, it is completely unnecessary for data not to be used.
+With the capabilities and knowledge we have today, it is completely necessary for data to be used.

 Managing Stock Transfers

-In order ensure that all warehouses have enough product on hand based upon their history when fulfilling orders from customers worldwide we need a continued flow between locations so they're never too far away either through air shipment if necessary then just regular roads will do!
+To ensure that all warehouses have enough products on hand based on their history when fulfilling orders from customers worldwide, we need a continued flow between locations so they're never too far away, either through air shipment or regular roads.
+If necessary, just regular roads will do!

-When you use a distribution center that has ample stock, it can help your business tackle any unforeseen surprises and ultimately pave the way for a perfect order fulfillment process.
+When you use a distribution center with ample stock, it can help your business overcome any unforeseen surprises and ultimately ensure a perfect order fulfillment process.

 5. Choose The Right Carrier

-You’ve spent a lot on perfecting your product, but now that you're ready to sell it; there's one thing left: shipping.
-The long wait for orders can be frustrating and time-consuming - not just from the customer perspective either!
+You’ve spent a lot on perfecting your product, but now that you're ready to sell it, there's one thing left: shipping.
+The long wait for orders can be frustrating and time-consuming - not just from the customer's perspective either!
 You need enough inventory so people don't start getting frustrated when they haven't received their purchase yet...or else what good is all this hard work?

-You can't afford to let your shipper disappoint you and underperform on a regular basis.
-Your customers will take their frustration out on the your reputation, not the carrier!
+You can't afford to let your shipper disappoint you and underperform regularly.
+Your customers will take their frustration out on your reputation, not the carrier!

 Use a reliable shipping company that offers real-time, accurate order tracking.
-If you notice an increase in late shipments or damaged deliveries from your current shipper it may be time to find another one altogether!
+If you notice an increase in late or damaged deliveries from your current shipper, it may be time to find another one!

-If this is the case, it's important to put time and effort into locating a new and better shipper who can satisfy your fulfillment needs.
+If this is the case, it's essential to put time and effort into locating a new and better shipper who can satisfy your fulfillment needs.

 Multiple Shipping Locations

 It's not unusual for a customer to want their order split shipped, meaning one shipment with delivery at multiple locations.
-This can be considered challenging in the fulfillment process but managing different drop-off points are great service skills you should master that will create significant value your clients!
+This can be considered challenging in the fulfillment process, but managing different drop-off points is a great service skill you should master to create significant value for your clients!

 6. Organization Creates Success

-Mise-en-place is a term used in French cuisine to describe the process of ensuring that every necessary tool for making food, from knives and cutting boards all way down to pots or pans are neatly positioned at hand before starting.
-It's believed that if you can't find what your looking for then chances are it isn’t where its supposed be--and this could result into an accident during cooking leading too waste time as well decrease quality overall meal experience.
+Mise-en-place is a term used in French cuisine to describe the process of ensuring that every necessary tool for making food, from knives and cutting boards all the way down to pots or pans, are neatly positioned at hand before starting.
+It's believed that if you can't find what you're looking for, then chances are it isn’t where it is supposed to be--, and this could result in an accident during cooking, leading to a waste of time and decreased quality of the overall meal experience.

-When you invest in a well-organized warehouse, your efficiency will increase and so too does the likelihood of not only completing all orders but also missing none.
-In turn this means that any delays or losses incurred by being unable to find items are greatly reduced because everything is where it should be at least partly thanks to good organizational skills!
+When you invest in a well-organized warehouse, your efficiency will increase, and so too will the likelihood of not only completing all orders but also missing none.
+In turn, this means that any delays or losses incurred by being unable to find items are greatly reduced because everything is where it should be, at least partly thanks to good organizational skills!

 Standardize Your Process

-Building a successful order fulfillment process is not an easy task.
-However, it's important that everyone in your business knows their role and can complete daily duties without question if needed to do so by you or anyone else at the company because this will create more satisfying work environments for all parties involved.
+Building a successful order fulfillment process is not easy.
+However, it's important that everyone in your business knows their role and can complete daily duties without question if needed to do so by you or anyone else at the company.
+This will create more satisfying work environments for all parties involved.

 Inconsistent treatment of orders will drive customers crazy and mess up your staff's heads.
 Your business won't survive if you don’t change it soon!